equinor/appsec-snyk-onboarding/content/prolog.md

 Welcome to
 # Snyk onboarding

-Identifying known vulnerabilities </br>in our open source dependencies.
+Identifying known vulnerabilities </br>in your open source dependencies.

 ---